Repurposed Sewing Machine Tables

 And then, while my husband put some weight on the table to hold it in place, I screwed some new pocket hole screws in the pocket holes and into the new top.

 Then I put everything back together and was done!
 Check out more mid century modern painted furniture for inspiration here.
+And for more tall nightstand makeovers check these tall nightstand ideas or get more ideas for your next DIY project with these DIY repurposed nightstand ideas.

 Here’s the full makeover video if you’re a visual learner!